Satyam4755/Tiffin-Seva/README.md

-# Food-Delivery-System
+# Main-Getvenders
-This is a Tiffin Delivery management system based full stack website.
+This is the main project of get venders, including front end and back end.